learning-zone/css-basics/css-multiple-choice-questions.md

     <b><a href="#">↥ back to top</a></b>
 </div>

 ### Q22.
-A `transition` is set on an element but it doesn't animate.
+A `transition` is set on an element but it doesn\'t animate.
 What is the MOST likely cause?

 ```css
 .box {